30-Second Interview – Alexander Schroll, CEO of Castellon Airport

 aa: “Finally we know that shortly the airport will be opening a cargo terminal.
 How are business opportunities looking for this facility?”

-“We are working closely with one carrier which is keen to use the facilities but at the moment there is nothing firm in place.
+AS: “We are working closely with one carrier which is keen to use the facilities but at the moment there is nothing firm in place.
 One advantage that we do have is that there is no curfew on Castellon in regards to its time of operation which is very attractive to cargo airlines.
 What this facility also brings is the strengthening of a business case to attract a full service carrier.
 As you know, they also thrive from cargo as well as just passenger traffic, and this facility will help to generate better yields on these types of services once we get them.”